Harold Castro Player Props: Rockies vs. Giants

 Harold Castro At The Plate

-- Castro has eight doubles, a home run and five walks while hitting .276.
+- Castro is batting .275 with eight doubles, a home run and five walks.

-- Castro has picked up an RBI in 27.1% of his games this season, with more than one RBI in 10.2% of his games.
-He has also plated three or more runs in one contest.
+- Castro has driven in a run in 16 games this year (26.7%), including six games with more than one RBI (10.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.